-Member-at-Large: George K. Chitiyo, Ph.D., is an Associate Professor of Educational Research at Tennessee Tech University.
+Program Chair: George Chitiyo, Ph.D. is a Professor of Educational Research and Evaluation at Tennessee Tech University.
 He teaches courses in research methods, statistics, and program evaluation.
 His research interests include the psychosocial aspects of HIV/AIDS in Southern Africa as well as economics of health and higher education both in the US and in Southern Africa.
 He is involved in designing and implementing evaluation initiatives of several educational programs and interventions in PreK-12 and higher education settings.

 Lisa M. Jones, Ph.D. is a Managing Researcher with McREL International.
 Dr. Jones holds a master’s degree and Ph.D. in Organizational Leadership, Policy, and Development (with a minor in Educational Psychology) from the University of Minnesota.
 She has over two decades of experience evaluating educational programs across K-12 and higher education.
 Her research and evaluation interests include school-based mental health programs, cultural equity and mental wellness, educator and leader development, education policy, STEM, and organizational learning.